IBM/cp4d-deployment/managed-openshift/azure/arm/README.md

-# Cloud Pak for Data 4.0 on Azure
+# Cloud Pak for Data 4.0 on Azure Red Hat OpenShift (ARO)

 Cloud Pak for Data is an end to end platform that helps organizations in their journey to AI.
 It enables data engineers, data stewards, data scientists, and business analysts to collaborate using an integrated multiple-cloud platform.
 Cloud Pak for Data uses IBM’s deep analytics portfolio to help organizations meet data and analytics challenges.
 The required building blocks (collect, organize, analyze, infuse) for information architecture are available using Cloud Pak for Data on Azure.

 Cloud Pak for Data uses cloud native services and features including VNets, VPCs, Availability Zones, security groups, Managed Disks, and Load Balancers to build a highly available, reliable, and scalable cloud platform.

-This deployment guide provides step-by-step instructions for deploying IBM Cloud Pak for Data on a Azure ARO.
+This deployment guide provides step-by-step instructions for deploying IBM Cloud Pak for Data on a [Azure Red Hat OpenShift](https://docs.microsoft.com/en-us/azure/openshift).

 This reference deployment provides ARM templates to deploy Azure ARO Cluster with cloupak for data installation.

  - A Azure ARO cluster.
  - A highly available storage infrastructure with NFS or OpenShift Container Storage.
  - Scalable OpenShift compute nodes running Cloud Pak for Data services.
 See [Services](#cloud-pak-for-data-services) for the services that are enabled in this deployment.

+ Note: ARO at this time provisions OpenShift Container Platform v4.7.x.
+This may be changed when new versions are released.
+See support lifecycle [here](https://docs.microsoft.com/en-us/azure/openshift/support-lifecycle)

 ## Cost and licenses
 Cloud Pak for Data offers a try and buy experience.
 The automated template deploys the Cloud Pak for Data environment by using Azure Resource Manager templates.
 The deployment template includes configuration parameters that you can customize.
 Some of these settings, such as instance count, will affect the cost of the deployment.
-For cost estimates, see the pricing page for each Azure service you will be using.
+For cost estimates, see [Azure ARO pricing](https://azure.microsoft.com/en-in/pricing/details/openshift/).
 Prices are subject to change.

 **TRIAL:**<br/>
 To request a 60 day trial license of Cloud Pak for Data please use the following link - [IBM Cloud Pak for Data Trial](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212).